kiriyama0133/WPF-App/README.md

 # WPF-App
-A repo aim to develope my wpf skills
+A repo aim to develop my wpf skills